jemHerrera/node-typescript-starter/README.md

 # Node-TypeScript Starter with Postgres

-A dockerized starter Node-Express-TS project with Postgres.
-Uses MikroORM.
+A dockerized starter Node-Express-TS project with Postgres and MikroORM.
+Has example user Authentication.

 ## Setup